Skip to main content

 Conclusion

-The elegance of LLM's function calling lies in its ability to bridge the gap between human language and programmatic execution.
-However, this bridge is only as strong as the blueprints we provide.
-By meticulously crafting precise function declarations - with clear names, descriptive purposes, accurately typed parameters, and clearly marked requirements - we empower the model to consistently and reliably act as the intelligent interface to our application's capabilities.
+The elegance of LLM function calling lies in bridging human language and programmatic execution.
+But that bridge is only as strong as the blueprints we provide.
+By crafting precise function declarations, with clear names, descriptive purposes, accurately typed parameters, and clearly marked requirements, we empower the model to consistently and reliably act as the intelligent interface to our application’s capabilities.